 Participants

 Participants were 446 male undergraduate students at a state university.
 The target sample size was 450 subjects, anticipating a loss of about 50 subjects due to failures of the experiment or of deception.
-The semester ended before the last four participants could be collected.
+The semester ended before data from the last four participants could be collected.
 Participation was restricted to males because 2D:4D effects are thought to apply only to males ((McIntyre et al., 2007) but see (Millet & Dewitte, 2007)).
 This removes gender as a potential source of variance.
-Participants were primarily Caucasian (79.7%), with some African-American (8.6%), Asian (4.6%), and Latino (3.3%), with another 3.8% identifying as another race.
+Participants were primarily Caucasian (79.7%), with some African-American (8.6%), Asian (4.6%), and Latino (3.3%) individuals, and another 3.8% identifying as another race.
 On average, participants were 19.0 (SD: 1.7) years old.

 Disclosures